open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-first-steps.md

 **Hint**: You can track your progress with the number of pull requests and issues [here](../track-first-steps-progress.md).

-## Step 9 - Be part of the team
+## Step 9 - Planet Development Setup

-After completing Step 8, sync your community with the nation, just as you did in [Step 7 - Nation Planet](vi-nation.md#Sync_With_the_Nation).
+In Step 2, we set up a local production environment for Planet.
+Now, follow the [Planet Development Setup Tutorial](vi-docker-development-tutorial.md) to configure your development environment.
+This step involves working with Docker, Git, Node.js, Angular, and the Planet application.

-Next, follow the [Planet Development Setup Tutorial](vi-docker-development-tutorial.md) to set up your development environment for Planet.
+## Step 10 - Be Part of the Team

-Once your setup is complete, add yourself to the virtual intern list in [vi-team.md](vi-team.md) and submit a pull request.
-Then, message us ("@mutugiii", "@dogi", and "@vi-software") in the Discord #vi-software channel so we can schedule a meeting and officially add you to the team.
+Next thing is to add yourself to the virtual intern list in [vi-team.md](vi-team.md) and submit a pull request.
+Afterward, message us ("@mutugiii", "@dogi", and "@vi-software") in the Discord #vi-software channel to schedule a meeting and officially join the team.

-Please make sure to review the [Software Engineering Intern Orientation document](vi-intern-orientation.md) before the meeting.
+Before the meeting, be sure to review the [Software Engineering Intern Orientation document](vi-intern-orientation.md).